Oyekanmi123/book-library/README.md

 ## Features
 - Search for books by title, author.
 - View book details (cover, title, author, publication date, etc.)
-- Responsive design with Tailwind CSS
+- Responsive layout for mobile and desktop using Tailwind CSS
+- Smooth transitions and a clean UI

 ## 🛠 Tech Stack
 - React